Historic Storm Strikes Florida Panhandle

 As residents of the Panhandle grapple with the scale of the destruction, our emergency team visited shelters and met with partners to assess needs and distribute hygiene items - protecting health and providing comfort to those waiting to return home.

 The storm left hospitals and nursing homes closed, forcing patient evacuations and limiting access to healthcare services.
-With the damage to health facilities along the Florida coast, the team is working to visit health center partners directly to assess the full extent of the damage and respond to immediate needs.
+With the damage to health facilities along the Florida coast, the team has visited health center partners directly to assess the full extent of the damage and respond to immediate needs.
 The recovery challenges in the area will be formidable.
-To date, Americares has delivered 57 shipments of medicines, medical supplies, hygiene supplies and other relief items to local health facilities, shelters, and partner organizations.
+To date, Americares has delivered 61 shipments of medicines, medical supplies, hygiene supplies and other relief items to local health facilities, shelters, and partner organizations.

 Getting health care to Hurricane Michael Survivors in Florida.